 by Ryan Brown

-In the times of sugar tax and reduced levels of the substance, some feel it is a breath of fresh air to get the good taste back.
+In times of the reduced sugar and the sugar tax, some feel it is a breath of fresh air to get the old taste back.

 Irwin Gray who was quick to grab a bottle on the day of its release, spoke of his delight to see that sugary taste return: “I would say it’s a sigh of relief.